The 2024 Mogollon Monster registration opens on December 2nd, coinciding with the Hardrock lottery once again.

 100 Miler:The Mogollon Monster 100 is a rugged, challenging trail race taking place about 90 minutes northeast of Phoenix, Arizona just outside the small town of Pine, Arizona.
-This is an advanced degree endurance race of 106 miles.
-The race navigates its way up, down, around and through the beautiful Mogollon Rim (Pronounced: mug-ee-yun or muggy-own by locals, we'll call if MOG100 to keep it simple.)
+This is an advanced degree endurance race of 100 miles.
+The races navigate up, down, around and through the beautiful Mogollon Rim (Pronounced: mug-ee-yun or muggy-own by locals, we'll call it MOG100 to keep it simple.)

 The Rim rises out from the earth 2,000 some feet for a span of 200 miles across Arizona and into New Mexico, defining much of the eastern part of the state.
 This Rim takes the race from elevations of 5,500 feet at the start to upwards of 7,900 feet at the top of the Rim, changing ecosystems along the way in distinct flora changes as the elevation changes switch the scenery from high Sonoran Desert to the largest contiguous Ponderosa Pine forest in the world.

 The 100 mile race climbs the Rim in six separate locations spending a lot of miles along the Rim, on top of the Rim and the challenging climbs up and down.
 Expect to climb a total of 18,000 feet along the way in the 100 mile race never below 5,000 feet and never above 8,000 feet in elevation.
 While other races are certainly at higher elevations, and/or with more climbing, they certainly do not contain as rugged a terrain that is found on this course.
 This is a VERY technical course in many areas, specifically the Highline Trail, Donahue and the soon to be revered, Myrtle Trail.
 Coupled with the mileage, the terrain, the moderate elevation, and the Arizona sun, this race will certainly take it's toll on each runner.